 This order is part of the data model and is the same for all language versions.
 It can be used for example to show the order of features within an online search engine.

 7.5.3.
-Guidelines for description of features
+Feature descriptions

 Here some rules for the description (name) of the features: